brainhackorg/global2020/content/home/schedule.md

 weight: 22

 title: "Schedule"
-subtitle: "Don't miss out the next coming event!"
+subtitle: "Don't miss out on the next coming events!"
 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 # hero_media: "virtualbh_2.png"
 design: